 GUI field Description Country/Region Select the country where the FortiVoice Gateway is in.
 Emergency number Click the default number (911) to enter the emergency call number of the selected country.
-Long-distance prefix Click the default number (1) to enter the prefix for dialing long-distance calls.
-International prefix Click the default number (011) to enter the prefix for dialing international calls.
-Outside line prefix Click the default number (9) to enter the prefix for making outbound calls.
-Area code Click the default number (613) to enter the Area code for the main number of the FortiVoice Gateway.
-This code is provided by your PSTN service provider.
+Long-distance prefix To edit the prefix for dialing long-distance calls, click ${\ensuremath{\boxtimes}}$.
+International prefix To edit the prefix for dialing international calls, click $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Outside line prefix To edit the prefix for making outbound calls, click 🗹.

+GUI field Description Area code To enter the Area code for the main number of the FortiVoice Gateway, click 2 .
+Ask your PSTN service provider for this code.
 Required when dialing local numbers Select this option if the area code needs to be dialed for local phone calls.

-GUI field Description Main display name Enter the name displaying on the FortiVoice Gateway.
-This name is provided by your PSTN service provider.
+Main display name Enter the name displaying on the FortiVoice Gateway.
+Ask your PSTN service provider for this name.
 Main number Enter the main number of the FortiVoice Gateway.
-This number is provided by your PSTN service provider.
+Ask your PSTN service provider for this number.
 Default prompt language Select a new default prompt language for the FortiVoice Gateway.
 The default is English.
 To add a prompt language, click New .
-In the Upload field, click Browse to upload the language file provided by Fortinet Support.
+In the Upload field, click Browse to upload the language file provided by Fortinet Technical Support.
 Click OK .
 Default emergency zone Select the default emergency contact or click + to add a new one.
-Default time zone Select a new default time zone for the FortiVoice unit.
+Default time zone Select a new default time zone for the FortiVoice Gateway.